skillrepos/rag/labs.md

 ```
 ![new prompt template](./images/rag32.png?raw=true "new prompt template")

 10. **Save your changes** and run the program.
+Enter the same query "Give me 5 facts about the Mona Lisa".
 This time, the program will run for several minutes and then the LLM should return 5 "real" facts about the Mona Lisa with our information included.
 Notice the highlighted part of the fourth item in the screenshot below.
+(If the answer isn't returned by the time the break is over, you can just leave it running and check back later.)

 ```
 python rag.py ../samples/data.pdf